Rescue process

 Transport and first day

-The handoff is one of the highest-risk moments.
-Prepare for the specifics of how and where you receive the dog.
+The handoff is one of the highest-risk moments in the adoption process.
+Prepare for the specifics of how and where you receive the dog — and confirm that you have the right equipment in advance.

 Where and how will the handoff happen — airport pickup, ground transport, meet point?

-Why it matters: Knowing the environment lets you prepare the right equipment and plan.
+Why it matters: Knowing the environment lets you prepare the right equipment and plan a low-stress arrival.

 Will the dog be in a crate?
 What size?
 Is the dog crate trained?

-Why it matters: A dog who has never been in a crate may react poorly to crating on a long transport.
+Why it matters: A dog who has never been in a crate may react poorly to crating on a long transport, arriving in a more stressed state.

 What harness does the dog currently use?
 Can I get the same one before pickup?